thlc/libvmod-ip2location/README.rst

 Example
         ::

-                set resp.http.X-Country = ip2l.country_short("World");
+                set req.http.X-Country = ip2l.country_short("World");

 HISTORY
 =======

-This manual page was released as part of the libvmod-ip2locatin package.
+This manual page was released as part of the libvmod-ip2location package.
 It is based on the excellent libvmod-example package provided by Varnish Software.